-Although SAP Business One has a lot of strengths as an ERP software for SMEs, it’s not without its limitations.
+Although SAP Business One has a lot of modules and strengths as an ERP software for SMEs, it’s not without its limitations.

 If you’re seriously considering implementing SAP Business One for your business, here's what you need to consider before you do so:

-While it excels at both of these key features, it also means that when it comes to features beyond the core value proposition of Business One offer only basic functionality.
+While it excels at both key features, it also means that Business One offers only basic functionality when it comes to features beyond the core value proposition.

 These features include:

-To gain access to more advanced functionality for these features within Business One, you'll need to integrate it with 3rd party solutions that incorporate them into the ERP software.
+To gain access to more advanced functions for these features within Business One, you'll need to integrate them with third-party solutions that incorporate them into the ERP software.

-This can be done by using APIs to do so, which will extend the capabilities of these non-core features in SAP Business One accordingly.
+This can be done by using APIs, which will extend the capabilities of these non-core features in SAP Business One accordingly.

-SAP Business One is well-known in the ERP software market for SMEs as a solution with a robust set of features.
+SAP Business One is well-known in the ERP software market for SMEs as a solution with robust features and functions.

-While this is a strong advantage for the ERP software, it also makes Business One a much more complex solution when compared to entry-level accounting software such as QuickBooks.
+While this is a strong advantage of the ERP software, it also makes Business One a much more complex solution when compared to entry-level accounting software such as QuickBooks.

-Thus, SMEs which are making the transition from accounting software to ERP software might find themselves overwhelmed with the complexity of SAP Business One, especially when it comes to implementation and end user training.
+Thus, SMEs transitioning from accounting software to ERP software might find themselves overwhelmed by the complexity of SAP Business One, especially regarding implementation and end-user training.

-To ensure a successful implementation and deployment of Business One, you’ll therefore need the services of an experienced SAP partner to set up the ERP software such that it best fits your SME’s particular set of business needs.
+To ensure a successful implementation and deployment of Business One, you’ll need the services of an experienced SAP partner who can set up the ERP software to best fit your SME’s business needs.

-Therefore, you’d also have to ensure that your end users have the right skillsets to use Business One to its full potential, and produce the maximum value of the ERP software for your SME.
+Therefore, you’d also have to ensure that your end users have the right skill sets to use Business One’s functions to their full potential and produce the maximum value of the ERP software for your SME.

-If you’re interested in acquiring SAP Business One for your SME at this point, here’s what you need to know about the software licenses available for the ERP software.
+If you’re interested in acquiring SAP Business One for your SME at this point, here’s what you need to know about the software licences available for the ERP software.

-Perpetual licenses can be purchased to give a user access to the features of the on-premise version of Business One.
-They’re priced according to a named-user basis, and there are several types of these licenses.
+Perpetual licences can be purchased to give users access to the features of the on-premise version of Business One.
+They’re priced according to a named-user basis, and several types of these licences exist.
 They are as follows:

-On the other hand, if you’ve chosen to use Business One as a cloud-based solution, you’ll have to pay for the use of the ERP software on a monthly or annual subscription basis instead.
+On the other hand, if you’ve chosen to use Business One as a cloud-based solution, you’ll have to pay for the ERP software on a monthly or annual subscription basis instead.

-You should be prepared to commit to the use of SAP Business One on the cloud for a minimum of 12 months’ service.
-However, since longer commitments result in lower per-month costs, 3-year contracts are the most common commitments amongst Business One cloud users.
+You should be prepared to use SAP Business One on the cloud for a minimum of 12 months’ service.
+However, since longer commitments result in lower per-month costs, a three-year contract is the most common commitment amongst Business One cloud users.